Laillaa/CStat-Project/Report.md

 All coding was conducted using Google Colab, a free, cloud-based development environment that supports collaborative programming in a Jupyter notebook interface.
 Its seamless integration with Python libraries and ease of sharing made it particularly well-suited for our project.

 ## Preprocessing
-  Our first step was to separate our data set into three subsets: binary, quantitative and categarical, because each data type requires a different statstical treatment to be made useful.
+  Our first step was to separate our data set into three subsets: binary, quantitative and categarical, because each data type requires a different statistical treatment to be made useful.

   In summary, the conditions and statements we used to classify the variables are:

 - If a column's `dtype` is either a `int64`(integer) or `float64` and it has exactly 2 unique values, it is appended to the `binary_var` list.
-- If the column is numerical(`int64` or `float64` and has more than `quant_threshold` unique values, it is considered a quantitative variables and appended to `quant_var`.
+- If the column is numerical(`int64` or `float64` and has more than `quant_threshold` unique values, it is considered a quantitative variable and appended to `quant_var`.
-- If the column is numerical but has less or equal to `quant_threshold` unique values, we treat it as a categorical variables, and it is added to `categorical_var`.
+- If the column is numerical but has less or equal to `quant_threshold` unique values, we treat it as a categorical variable, and it is added to `categorical_var`.
 - If the column's `dtype` is `object`, `category` or `bool`:
   - And it has exactly 2 unique values:
     - If it's of type `object`, we convert it to binary by mapping its two unique values to 0 and 1 and then append it to `binary_var`.